 “We decreased anxiety about our upcoming courses and developed a more effective assessment plan.”Past Participant

-Participants engage in a morning webinar followed by individual work either remotely or on their home campus with the guidance of a small group facilitator.
-In the afternoon, participants will engage on their home campus with in-person, small group activities related to the theme of the day, and participate in a whole group reflection.
-(Virtual afternoon option available.)
+Participants engage in a morning presentation followed by individual work.
+In the afternoon, participants will engage with virtual small group activities related to the theme of the day, and participate in a whole group reflection.
+Small group facilitators are available for one-on-one strategy.

 Participants should expect to work on CDI activities throughout each day, with breaks for coffee and lunch.
-Lunch will be provided for participants.
 All participants will be assigned a small group and a small group facilitator to support progress and share ideas.

 Register by Institution: